A Brief Description of Neutron Stars

 As the name suggests, neutron stars are densely packed with neutrons, particles that are also found in the nuclei of atoms and that are not electrically charged.
 In fact, there is so much matter clumped in such a small space, a shot glass filled with neutron star matter would weigh as much as Mount Everest!
 They are also really hot and possess a strong magnetic field.

 Their diameter is something close to 20 kilometers and the mass is around 1.4 bigger than that of our Sun.
-You could basically jog around it if you were a trained athlete and, of course, had a special suit that’s totally impervious to massive amount of radiations.
+You could basically jog around it if you were a trained athlete and, of course, had a special suit that’s totally impervious to massive amounts of radiation.

 Or you could just compare the size of a Neutron star to the city of Manhattan.

-There are supposedly around 100 million neutron stars in the Milky Way, most of them old and cold.
-The closest is located not too far, in the constellation Cetus, about 424 light years away.
+There are supposedly around 100 million neutron stars in the Milky Way, most of the old and cold.
+The closest is located not too far, in the constellation Cetus, about 424 light-years away.